krasimir/react-in-patterns/patterns/presentational-and-container/README.md

 ReactDOM.render(<Clock time={ new Date() }/>, ...);
 ```

-In the constructor of the component we save the passed `time` to the state.
-We later update the state and the component is rerendered.
+In the constructor of the component we store the passed `time` object to the internal state.
+By using `setInterval` we update the state every second and the component is rerendered.
 To make it looks like a real clock we use two helper methods - `_formatTime` and `_updateTime`.
-The first one is all about extracting hours, minutes and seconds and making sure that they are following the XX format.
-The updating is actually changing the current `time` by one second.
+The first one is all about extracting hours, minutes and seconds and making sure that they are following the two-digits format. `_updateTime` is mutating the current `time` object by one second.

 ## The problems

 There are couple of things happening in our component.
 It looks like it has a little bit too many responsibilities.

 * It mutates the state by itself.
 Changing the time inside the component may not be a good idea because then only `Clock` knows the current value.
 If there is another part of the system that depends on this data it will be difficult to share it.
-* `_formatTime` is actually doing two jobs - it extracts the needed information from the date object and makes sure that the values are always with two digits.
-That's fine but it will be nice if the extracting is not part of this component because then `Clock` is bound to the type of the `time` (coming as a prop).
+* `_formatTime` is actually doing two things - it extracts the needed information from the date object and makes sure that the values are always with two digits.
+That's fine but it will be nice if the extracting is not part of this component because then `Clock` is bound to the type of the `time` object (coming as a prop).
+I.e. knows specifics about the shape of the data.

 ## Solution